4IRL/urls4irl/README.md

 > Let's get some reach goals, shall we?

 - [ ] RestAPI developed for the backend
-- [ ] iOS app developed from the RestAPI
+- [ ] Android app developed from the RestAPI

 ---